Leica Digilux 3 vs Canon 6D

 Review summary: Leica Digilux 3 vs Canon 6D

 So how do things add up?
-Which of the two cameras – the Leica Digilux 3 or the Canon 6D – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Leica Digilux 3 better than the Canon 6D or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Leica Digilux 3: